microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 Update the properties of an authenticationStrengthPolicy object.
 You cannot update the allowed auth method combinations using this request.
 To do so, use the Update allowed combinations action.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaPolicyAuthenticationStrengthPolicyAllowedCombination](Update-MgBetaPolicyAuthenticationStrengthPolicyAllowedCombination.md)
 Update the allowedCombinations property of an authenticationStrengthPolicy object.
 To update other properties of an authenticationStrengthPolicy object, use the Update authenticationStrengthPolicy method.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaPolicyAuthenticationStrengthPolicyCombinationConfiguration](Update-MgBetaPolicyAuthenticationStrengthPolicyCombinationConfiguration.md)
 Update the properties of an authenticationCombinationConfiguration object.
-In use, only fido2combinationConfigurations may be updated as they are the only type of authenticationCombinationConfiguration that may be created.
+In use, only fido2combinationConfigurations may be updated as they're the only type of authenticationCombinationConfiguration that may be created.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaPolicyAuthorizationPolicy](Update-MgBetaPolicyAuthorizationPolicy.md)
 Update the navigation property authorizationPolicy in policies